ranjeet-kumar-r/Object-Detection-and-Classification/README.md

 # Object Detection System

 ## Overview
-This project implements an advanced object detection system using the Faster R-CNN ResNet50 model.
-The system can detect and classify objects in images, draw bounding boxes around them, and display object names along with confidence scores.
-The project is designed using Flask as the backend and Python libraries like TensorFlow for object detection.
+This project features an object detection system powered by the Faster R-CNN ResNet50 model.
+It detects and classifies objects in images, draws bounding boxes, and displays confidence scores for each detected object.
+Built with Flask as the backend, the application utilizes Python libraries such as TensorFlow and OpenCV for efficient image processing and object detection.

 ## Features
 - Upload images for object detection and classification.
 - Detect and classify multiple objects within the uploaded image.
-- Display bounding boxes around detected objects and label them.
+- Display bounding boxes around detected objects.
 - Show confidence scores for each detected object.
-- Optional fine-tuning for custom datasets.
+- Preview original and processed images side-by-side.
+- List and display cut-out images of detected objects.
+- Support for common image file formats (PNG, JPG, JPEG, GIF).
+- Responsive web interface built with Bootstrap.
+- Automatic label download and integration with COCO dataset.
+- Secure and validated image upload handling.

 ## Requirements
 To run this project, you need to have the following installed: